What is the S&P 500 and why does it matter to traders?

 What is the S&P 500?

 It was founded by financial services business and ratings agency Standard & Poor’s in 1957 to replace an earlier 90-stock index.
-Today it is owned by S&P Down Jones Indices, which publishes more than 130,000 indices across the world, including the Dow Jones Industrial Average, the S&P/ASX 200 in Australia and the S&P/TSX in Canada.
+Today it is owned by S&P Dow Jones Indices, which publishes more than 130,000 indices across the world, including the Dow Jones Industrial Average, the S&P/ASX 200 in Australia and the S&P/TSX in Canada.

-The S&P 500 is re-calibrated on a quarterly basis, with the committee that oversees it adding or removing stocks from the index due to movements in share prices and other factors.
-As of June 2021, the top ten stocks accounted for more than 26% of the total market cap.
+The S&P 500 is rebalanced on a quarterly basis for additions and deletions as needed, with the committee that oversees it adding or removing stocks from the index due to movements in share prices and other factors.

 S&P 500 vs the DJIA vs the Nasdaq Composite

-These three indexes are quoted regularly in stock market news reports, both with the US and across the world, but how do they differ from each other and how much do those differences matter?
+These three indexes are quoted regularly in stock market news reports, both within the US and across the world, but how do they differ from each other and how much do those differences matter?

 The DJIA

 The Dow Jones is one of the oldest stock market indices in the world and predates the S&P 500 by several decades.
-It currently consists of 30, large blue-chip stocks that are considered representative of their industries and unlike the S&P 500, its composition rarely changes.
+It currently consists of 30 large blue-chip stocks that are considered representative of their industries and unlike the S&P 500, its composition rarely changes.
 It remains the most widely quoted index in the world, though many market watchers consider the S&P 500 to be the better barometer of the health of the stock market and the economy because of its broader composition.

 The Nasdaq Composite

-How to invest in the S&P 500
+How to trade the S&P 500

 Buy shares in companies listed on the S&P 500

-Buy S&P 500 ETFs
+S&P 500 ETFs

 S&P 500 futures and options

-Practise trading with $10,000 of virtual funds on a risk-free demo account.
+Practise CFD trading with $10,000 of virtual funds on a risk-free demo account.

-Access 12,000+ instruments on our award-winning Next Generation platform.
+Access 12,000+ instruments on our award-winning CMC Markets Platform.
 Including indices, forex and shares.

-Enhance your trading on MetaTrader4 with CMC Markets and access 175+ forex pairs.
+Enhance your CFD trading on MetaTrader4 with CMC Markets and access 175+ forex pairs.

-No hidden fees, tight spreads and low margin rates.
+Tight spreads and low margin rates.